Encrypting Heroku Redis with Your Encryption Key

 The output of the create-key

-command will include the key’s ARN which you will need during provisioning.
-This will be referred to has CMK_ARN
+command includes the key’s ARN which you need during provisioning.
+This is referred to as CMK_ARN

 in later steps.